Focusing on the Positive!

 You get the point...
 We are always our worst critics!

 I have a gratitude journal but I have to admit the consistency of writing in it everyday is not good.
-I came to terms that this habit was not sticking but that was ok.
-I would write in it when I wanted to but just being grateful in my mind, for me, was good enough.
+I quickly came to terms with that progress was more important than consistency.
+I would write in it when I wanted to and that was good enough.

 What is a Success Journal?

 A Success Journal is a place for you to document the successes of your day.

 - There is no success too big or too small.

 - Maybe you organized a closet today or you weren't late to work or you kept your cool while your toddler was having a melt down in the grocery store.

 There are so many things that go unnoticed in a day and now is the time to recognize them.

 We tend to reflect only what's left to do and everything that's been done, no longer matters.

 The Success Journal gives you an opportunity to switch this thinking around.